beekai-oss/little-state-machine/README.md

 - Follow flux application architecture
 - Tiny with 0 dependency and simple (less 1kb)
 - Persist your state by default
-- Build with React Hook
+- Build with React Hooks

 ## Install